ecmwf/climetlab/docs/contributing/normalize.rst

 .. dropdown:: Boilerplate code
     :open:

-    Tedious and error-prone python code is needed to check and normalize the values of the function arguments given by the user.
+    Tedious and error-prone Python code is needed to check and normalize the values of the function arguments given by the user.

     .. code-block:: python

         def __init__(self, date, option):
             if date is None:
               date = DEFAULT_DATE_LIST